Doraemon: Nobita in the Wan-Nyan Spacetime Odyssey: Cast

+Production

+According to the film's director, Tsutomu Shibayama, because a rumor circulated at the production site during the making of the film that "this might be our last time", a remake of Nobita's Dinosaur was initially planned.
+However, because Shibayama showed heavy reluctance, feeling it was "too heavy a burden," he received a request asking to "make something you like, Shibayama", leading them to do a good-versus-evil jidaigeki story instead.

+The production committee of the film received the Special Grand Prize at the 22nd Golden Gross Awards.

 Release

-The film was released in Japan on March 6th, 2004.
-It got released later on in Hong Kong on August 3rd, 2006.
+The film was released in Japan on March 6, 2004.
+It was later released in Hong Kong on August 3, 2006.

 Box office

 Doraemon: Nobita in the Wan-Nyan Spacetime Odyssey grossed a total of $3,755,037 in its opening week in Japan.
 It was the second highest-grossing film in Japan in its opening week, only being beaten by The Lord of the Rings: The Return of the King.
 The film grossed a total of $26,114,674 in Japan.